mrdotx/xkeymou/xkeymou.1.md

 When starting **xkeymou**, it grabs the keyboard with all defined bindings.
 When pressing an exit key, the program exits.

 The usage is quite intuitive and with some practice, the pointer can be moved to a certain position very fast.
-Basically the mouse is controlled by pressing some keys that are defined in the config.h file and its default setting, which are described in the *CUSTOMIZATION* section.
+Basically the mouse is controlled by pressing some keys that are defined in the config.h file, which are described in the *CUSTOMIZATION* section.

 # EXAMPLES